Waze and Other Traffic Dodging Apps Prompt Cities To Game the Algorithms

 How they dare!
 City mayors must send them back to the traffic jams where they belong!

-It's not the highway infrastructure (Score:3)
+It's not the highway infrastructure (Score:5, Insightful)

 The real root of the problem is that people are either unwilling or unable to live within a short distance to their workplace.
 Many large cities were not designed to handle the volume of commuters that we have had for at least 20 years.
 People live in the suburbs (for a variety of reasons; some due to economics, others due to a desire to live in areas with lower population density), and commute to the city centers to work.
 This was okay when suburban sprawl was not as extreme as it is now.
 In the Bay Area, people can't afford to live close to work due to the insane real estate market.
 And they don't want to live in shoebox apartments, either.